thinnect/logging-toolbox/README.md

-# `logging-toolbelt`
+# `logging-toolbox`

-The `logging-toolbelt` module contains useful functions to help the user with logging recurring things like command-line arguments and dependencies on startup.
+The `logging-toolbox` module contains useful functions to help the user with logging recurring things like command-line arguments and dependencies on startup.